 Universities: Sorbonne Université, Université de Montpellier, UCLouvain, Aix-Marseille Université, Université de Rennes 1, Université de Strasbourg;

-Research Institutes: Inrae, Museum National d’Histoire Naturelle, INEE-Cnrs, Ifremer, AgroParisTech, IRD, EPHE, Ifremer.
+Research Institutes: Inrae, Museum National d’Histoire Naturelle, INEE-Cnrs, Ifremer, AgroParisTech, KU Leuven, IRD, EPHE, Ifremer.

 Laboratories: UMR CBGP, UMR ISA, Logan’s Lab at Max Planck Institute of Evolutionary Anthropology